June 5th Ballot: Measure B

 - Transfer ownership of the property from the City to developer FivePoint;

-Councilmembers Jeff Lalloway and Lynn Schott voted against the radical property “give-away.”
+Councilmembers Jeff Lalloway and Lynn Schott voted against the radical property “land-swap.”

 Shocked and outraged at the giveaway of our Great Park Veterans Cemetery site to developer FivePoint, thousands of citizens in the Irvine community rallied to the cause to Save the Veterans Cemetery in the Great Park — and stop the FivePoint land-grab and development scheme.

-An historic citizen-led “Referendum Petition” was launched, gathering the signatures of a record-breaking 19,125 Irvine residents in just 28 days — qualifying the Referendum for the ballot in 2018.
+An historic citizen-led “Referendum Petition” campaign was launched , gathering the signatures of 19,164 Irvine residents in just 28 days — forcing the Council to place their horrible land-swap proposal on the June 5th ballot.
+To learn more about the campaign, click here.

 Help us take the pulse of the Irvine community.
 Take our Irvine Community Poll!